openshift/enhancements/enhancements/storage/csi-driver-install.md

 ## Alternatives considered

-### Install CSI driver operators via a new operator in `openshift-platform-csi-drivers` namespace
+### Install CSI driver operators via a new operator in `openshift-cluster-csi-drivers` namespace
 Instead of CSO, CSI driver operators could be started by a new operator, say `cluster-platform-csi-operator`, that would check on what cloud it runs and install the CSI drivers.
 CSO would create only the default storage classes for in-tree volume plugins it creates today.